Reza AhmadOnline Counsellor & Psychotherapist based near Bristol

 Healing, Integration and Growth

 The journey of therapy is one in which I support you to actually befriend those parts of you that you are struggling with by meeting them with curiosity, openness and compassion - qualities of an open heart and an open mind that emerge from your essential Self.
 The discovery that it is possible to access these qualities, even if you have experienced severe trauma, can in itself be profoundly impactful.
 When you meet your protectors in this way you can discover how they are trying to protect you as well as come to appreciate the heroic efforts they have made to keep you safe, even if they have been extreme in their strategies.
 If - and only if - your protectors come to trust that the Self-energy in your system can safely be present with exiles, it is possible to help exiles process and release everything they have been carrying, and bring them back into loving internal connection.
-Then protectors can let go of their fixed roles and be free to do what they naturally feel called to.
+Then protectors can let go of the roles they have been stuck in and shift to do what they naturally feel called to.
 The result is healing, integration and growth.
-Parts return to their unconstrained, unburdened state and their unique qualities and capacities are made available to you.
-Ultimately you become more Self-led as your parts gain trust in the flow of your Self-energy and no longer feel the need to dominate your inner life.
-This means that you are more able to think, speak and act in the world in ways that express your essential nature instead of expressing extreme or burdened parts.
+Parts transform into their unconstrained, unburdened state and you experience their unique qualities and capacities.
+Ultimately you become more Self-led as your parts gain trust in the flow of Self-energy and no longer feel the need to take control of your life.
+This means that you are more able to think, speak and act in the world in ways that express your essential nature instead of expressing, or acting out from, extreme or burdened parts.

 It is not necessary for you to understand the theory of IFS in order to work with me.
-Nor do I ask you to accept everything I have expressed here as being true.
-If you have skeptical parts, you are very welcome to voice them and we can explore their concerns.
+And I will not expect or need you to unquestioningly accept everything I have expressed here as being true.
+If you have skeptical parts, you are very welcome to voice them and we can explore any concerns.
 In fact, in this approach all parts are welcome.
 I present some of the theory of IFS for the sake of those parts that may feel it is helpful to have some conceptual understanding of the approach.
 However, my role as a therapist is to help you befriend and relate with the incredible richness of your inner world, and discover for yourself what's true from your own direct experience.